IA20190 Design Thinking (Online)

 "Live online" is a highly interactive and dynamic approach to online learning consisting of class discussions, breakout rooms, mini-breaks and team activities and projects throughout the week.

-You must be available to attend and participate 9.30am-4.30pm every day of the module and complete any small pre work tasks and module deliverables.
+Important: You must be available to attend and participate 9.30am - 4.30pm every day of the module and complete any pre-module tasks and post-module deliverables.

 UCD INNOVATION ACADEMY